mcuntz/mcplot/docs/html/_sources/full_example.rst

 =================

 Here is a fully commented example that uses most of the class and functions of :mod:`mcplot`.
-The example focus on class functionality and not on esthetics of the plots.
+The example focuses on class functionality and not on esthetics.

 The example reads a file with `pandas`_ that can be written as:

 .. code-block:: python